TASTE OF COUNTRY ACCESS GUIDE

 The Taste of Country festival site abounds with natural beauty, but please be aware that this is a ski mountain venue with uneven and sloped ground.
-In addition, it is primarily an outdoor music festival with multiple stages situated across the ski resort, therefore, most travel is over natural uneven and sloped terrain.
+In addition, it is primarily an outdoor music festival with multiple stages situated across the ski resort.
 Plan accordingly as there are some distances to be covered to get to all of the areas and stages on the site, and as with any natural terrain, rain can impact the conditions.

-The Access Tent is where patrons with disabilities can come to get information and request services.
+The Access Tent is where guests with disabilities can come to get information and request services.
 It will be located within the Accessible Camping area in Hunter Campground.
-The Access Tent will be staffed throughout the festival hours, from gates open until gates close.
+Golf carts can pick up and drop off from this location for any guests that need this service.
 This is also the designated area for recharging wheelchairs, scooters, and medical devices.
 Remember, guests use this power at their own risk, and Taste of Country is not responsible for any personal equipment.

 Entering the Festival

-All patrons will approach the festival via county road 23A from either the east or west.
+All guests will approach the festival via county road 23A from either the east or west.

-If you are camping follow the posted signs to the area you have purchased camping in.
-There will be ADA accessible spaces held closest to the shuttle stop or in the case of Hunter 1 and Mountain Top nearest to the festival entrance.
-Please be prepared to present your state issued disabled license plate, hang tag or placard, to festival staff upon your arrival so they can direct you accordingly.
+If you are camping follow the posted signs to the area you have purchased your campsite in.
+There will be accessible spaces held closest to the shuttle stop, or in the case of Hunter 1 and Mountain Top nearest to the festival entrance.
+Please be prepared to present your state-issued disabled license plate, hang tag or placard, to festival staff upon your arrival so they can direct you accordingly.

-If you are coming in for the day and have purchased an on site parking pass you will turn off of 23A at Klein Rd and present your parking pass and your state issued disabled license plate, hang tag or placard and staff will park you in the designated accessible spaces.
+If you are coming in for the day and have purchased an on-site parking pass you will turn off of 23A at Klein Rd and present your parking pass and your state-issued disabled license plate, hang tag or placard then staff will park you in the designated accessible spaces.
+Anyone interested in purchasing a day parking pass should proceed to this same location, day passes will be sold at the entrance of the parking lot.